 Instructions

-• In a large pot, heat 2 tablespoon extra virgin olive oil.
+• In a large pot, heat 2 tbsp extra virgin olive oil.
 Add the chicken.
 Cook, tossing regularly until browned (about 5 to 7 minutes).
 Season with kosher salt and black pepper.
 Transfer the chicken to a side plate for now.

 • In the same pot, add onions and saute for about 4 minutes over medium heat, tossing regularly until softened (if needed, add a little more extra virgin olive oil.)
 Add the garlic, red pepper flakes, coriander, cumin, and rosemary.
 Stir to combine.
 Cook, stirring regularly, for 30 seconds to 1 minute over medium heat (watch to make sure the garlic does not burn.)